Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 Not recommended: Type your ID, and click **OK**.

 #### Commas seperating independent from dependent clauses
-* When an independent clause and a dependent clause are separated by conjunction, insert a comma **only if the sentence could be misunderstood withoud one**.
+* When an independent clause and a dependent clause are separated by conjunction, insert a comma **only if**  the sentence could be misunderstood withoud one.
 Recommended: Direct-access flags are plain variables and can be read directly.
 Not recommended: Direct-access flags are plain variables, and can be read directly.
 Recommended: The manager acknowledged the last team member who entered the room, and started the meeting.